You must have heard about social proof and how eCommerce business owners use it to their advantage.

 2. Ratings and Reviews

 Celebrity social proof and influencer marketing reviews are incredibly powerful.
-If you get a popular review from someone with a large audience, you likely want to turn that into a testimonial or perhaps even a case study (which we’ll discuss later).
+If you get a celebrity endorsement, you likely want to turn that into a testimonial or perhaps even a case study (which we’ll discuss later).

 Customer reviews can be just as powerful, but you need more to be effective.
 The average consumer reads up to ten reviews before purchasing a product.

-Reviews typically have two parts: a 5-start rating system followed by some text describing the product or service.
+Reviews typically have two parts: a 5-star rating system followed by some text describing the product or service.
 Here’s an example of a review from OptinMonster’s homepage:

 And chances are, people will read it.